nealsonS/eTA_LLM_Chatbot/lab6_p1/README.md

 Run: pip install llama-cpp-python==0.1.78
 For more information: https://huggingface.co/TheBloke/Llama-2-13B-GGML/discussions/5#64e9f825646192530130bc4c

+Please also do
+pip install PyMuPDF Pillow sentence-transformers faiss-cpu

+Part 1 Scripts

+Inside /drive:

 To run the code, go into the /drive folder and run "streamlit run app.py"

-Part 1 Scripts
+### app.py
+	Our code built on the skeleton code from Lab 6 Google folder Takes the PDF file, extracts information, chunks it, puts it into vector data store.
+	Allows users to ask questions about the PDF file they uploaded.

+### htmlTemplates.py
+	skeleton code from Lab 6 Google folder

+### skeleton.py
+	skeleton code from Lab 6 Google folder

+Inside /sandbox:

-### pdf_extractor.py (complete)
+### pdf_extractor.py
 	This extracts text and image content from PDF and inserts the data into MySQL database.
 Create a database and create a folder named "images" before running the script.
 	Input:
 	1. It asks user to input MySQL credentials and the path to the PDF file.